 Ray Kroc, the founder of McDonald’s, signed off on the new product almost as soon as he had tasted it.
 By 1976, McDonald’s had finely tuned their breakfast menu, way before other restaurants jumped on the breakfast bandwagon in the mid-1980s.

 Doughnuts or Donuts (whichever you prefer)

-So if Gregory reportedly made the hole, how did they end up becoming so popular?
-That can be traced to World War I, where American soldiers (also known as doughboys, but that didn’t have anything to do with doughnuts.
-It came from the Civil War) fought in the trenches.
-They were served doughnuts by women volunteers who had brought them to give the soldiers a taste of home.
+So, if Gregory reportedly made the hole, how did doughnuts end up becoming so popular?
+That can be traced to World War I, where American soldiers fought in the trenches.
+The soldiers were known as doughboys, but that didn’t have anything to do with doughnuts.
+That name came from the Civil War.
+The soldiers were served doughnuts by women volunteers who had brought them to give the men a taste of home.
 When those soldiers returned home, they had a hankering for the fried treat.
-In 1920 doughnut making hit its stride when a refugee from Russia named Adolph Levitt built the first doughnut making machine.
-Levitt’s doughnut machines ended up making him $25 million a year, and by the time of the 1934 Chicago’s World’s Fair, doughnuts were known as the “food hit of the Century of Progress”.
-Doughnuts were being consumed by the masses, regardless of their socioeconomic status.

 So before you chomp down on your next breakfast, take a little time to think where it came from.
 It took many events to happen so we can have the breakfast we know today.
 Now go enjoy your piece of cold pizza.